H0mire/RehaConnectWear/ExerciseSample/README.md

-# Exercise Sample
+# RehaConnect

-This sample demonstrates managing an exercise experience using the `ExerciseClient` API.
+The Smartwatch app for the RehaConnect System

 ### Running the sample